-In this page I want to give a little background to body language in communication.
-After all, if we’re gonna study it – let’s see where it came from and why…
+On this page, I want to give a little background to body language in communication.
+After all, if we’re gonna study it – let’s see where it came from and why.

 The Origins of Body Language

 What are the roots of body language?
-Is it something we learn or born with?
+Is it something we learn or are born with?

 It’s hard to answer that question due to 2 main reasons:

-- Body language is something that evolved over time to answer human social needs.
+- Body language is something that evolves to answer human social needs.
 Scientists and anthropologists still study which gestures developed and to what propose.
 Many of them can be studied from prime apes that use gesticulations to communicate with each other.

 - Body language in communication can be divided into several groups.
 Some gestures and reactions are inborn, and they are universal around the world.
 Others are learned by observation, and some are refined with age and use.

-So the answer is: “it depends”.
-For example, nobody taught you how to scowl in anger – you’re born ‘programmed’ in your brain to response that way when angry.
+So the answer is: “It depends”.
+For example, nobody taught you how to scowl in anger – you’re born ‘programmed’ in your brain to respond that way when angry.

 Just look at this nonverbal communication tree I made:

-The top is the result – how we behave: our gestures, face expressions, posture and so on..
+The top is the result – how we behave: our gestures, facial expressions, posture, and so on.

 Is Body Language a Remnant from the Past?